Projection screen: Screen gain

 barium sulfate when the measurement is taken for light targeted and reflected perpendicular to the screen.
 Titanium dioxide is a bright white colour, but greater gains can be accomplished with materials that reflect more of the light parallel to projection axis and less off-axis.

 Frequently quoted gain levels of various materials range from 0.8 of light grey matte screens to 2.5 of the more highly reflective glass bead screens.
 Very high gain levels could be attained simply by using a mirror surface, although the audience would then just see a reflection of the projector, defeating the purpose of using a screen.
-Many screens with higher gain are simply semi-glossy, and so exhibit more mirror-like properties, namely a bright "hot spot" in the screen—an enlarged (and greatly blurred) reflection of the projector’s lens.
+Many screens with higher gain are simply semi-glossy, and so exhibit more mirror-like properties, namely a bright "hot spot" in the screen—an enlarged (and greatly blurred) reflection of the projector's lens.
 Opinions differ as to when this "hot spotting" begins to be distracting, but most viewers do not notice differences as large as 30% in the image luminosity, unless presented with a test image and asked to look for variations in brightness.
 This is possible because humans have greater sensitivity to contrast in smaller details, but less so in luminosity variations as great as half of the screen.
 Other screens with higher gain are semi-retroreflective.
 Unlike mirrors, retroreflective surfaces reflect light back toward the source.
 Hot spotting is less of a problem with retroreflective high-gain screens.
-Unfortunately, at the perpendicular direction used for gain measurement, mirror reflection and retroreflection are indistinguishable, and this has sown confusion about the behavior of high gain screens.
+At the perpendicular direction used for gain measurement, mirror reflection and retroreflection are indistinguishable, and this has sown confusion about the behavior of high gain screens.

 A second common confusion about screen gain arises for grey-colored screens.
 If a screen material looks grey on casual examination then its total reflectance is much less than 1.
 However, the grey screen can have measured gain of 1 or even much greater than 1.
 The geometric behavior of a grey screen is different from that of a white screen of identical gain.
 Therefore, since geometry is important in screen applications, screen materials should be at least specified by their gain and their total reflectance.
 Instead of total reflectance, "geometric gain" (equal to the gain divided by the total reflectance) can be the second specification.